vlang/v/doc/docs.md

 ```

 It's recommended to set up your editor, so that vfmt runs on every save.
+A vfmt run is usually pretty cheap (takes <30ms).

-Always run vfmt before pushing your code.
+Always run `v fmt file.v` before pushing your code.

-## writing_documentation
+## Writing Documentation

 The way it works is very similar to Go.
 It's very simple: there's no need to
-write documentation for your code, vdoc will generate it from the source code.
+write separate documentation for your code, vdoc will generate it from the source code.

 Documentation for each function/type/const must be placed right before the declaration: